- Smart Hub

 We observe the following holidays each year: Good Friday, Memorial Day, Fourth of July, Labor Day, Thanksgiving, the day after Thanksgiving, Christmas Eve, Christmas Day, New Year’s Eve, and New Year’s Day.

-A night depository for your bill payments is located outside the building directly before the drive through window and is available at all times including holiday closings.
+A night depository for your bill payments is located on the south side of the building near the kiosk and is available at all times including holiday closings.

 Unlike other utility companies which are owned by investors operating as for-profit entities, Johnson County REMC operates as a not-for-profit cooperative business.
 Cooperatives are member-owned and democratically controlled enterprises, created and used by their member-owners to provide goods and services.
 When you sign the application, you become a member of the cooperative.
 There is no fee to become a member.